cwalton133/utilizing-viewers-engagement-for-strategic-content-investment-media-entertainment/README.md

-# utilizing-viewers-engagement-for-strategic-content-investment-media-entertainment
-This project explores how viewer engagement metrics can inform and optimize strategic content investment decisions within the Media &amp; Entertainment industry

 # Utilizing Viewers Engagement for Strategic Content Investment in the Media & Entertainment Sector

 # 🏬 Utilizing Viewers Engagement for Strategic Content Investment (Microsoft Excel and its Power Tools Project)